UWO-CS346-Fall-25/cs346f25-volunteer-sign-up-app/docs/SETUP.md

 # Setup Guide

-This guide will help you set up the CS346 project template on your local machine.
+This guide will help you set up the Volunteer Sign-up Website on your local machine.

 ## Prerequisites